 Common Types of Cactus

 There are around 2,000 types of cactus growing around the world, and only four of those cacti are not native to the Americas.
 Cacti fall into two groups: desert cacti and forest cacti.
-Most common are desert varieties, but the popular Easter Cactus and Christmas Cactus (named for the holiday closest to their bloom times) are two of the forest cacti that can be found in home and garden centers.
+Most common are desert varieties, but the popular "holiday cactus" group (USDA zones 10-12) - Thanksgiving cactus (Schlumbergera truncata, Christmas cactus (Schlumbergera russelliana, formerly S. bridgesii), and Easter cactus (Schlumbergera gaertneri) - are three of the forest cacti that can be found in home and garden centers.
 Hot, dry climates such as the North American Southwest and Mexico are home to desert cacti.

-The stereotype cactus depicted in media like cartoons and old Western films is the saguaro.
+The stereotype cactus depicted in media like cartoons and old Western films is the saguaro (Carnegiea gigantea, USDA zones 9-11).
 Its form consists of barreled branches that extend upward like arms.
 The saguaro can grow up to 60 feet tall and live for 200 years.
 It is in danger of being wiped out, and conservation efforts are being made by state parks to preserve the plant.
-The saguaro is in the same family as the organ pipe and barrel cacti, all sharing similar looks.
+The saguaro is in the same family as the organ pipe cactus (Stenocereus thurberi, USDA zones 10-11) and barrel cactus (numerous genera and species), all sharing similar looks.
 This cactus is found on gravelly slopes and rocky ridges in the lower Sonoran zone that runs from northern Arizona to Sonora, Mexico.
 It can also be found in California and along the Colorado river, growing where it is hot and dry.

 Along with their Latin names, cacti have nicknames that often describe their shape and features.
-Fish hook and prickly pear cacti are great examples.
-More common varieties, like red cap cactus (also called a ruby ball cactus for its obvious red flowered top), Cylindropuntia, Opuntia microdasys (also known as the bunny ears cactus), pincushion cactus, Cereus peruvianus (hedge cactus), and the rainbow hedgehog cactus can live indoors with access to light and are popular choices for house plants.
+Fish hook (Sclerocactus spp., USDA zones 10-11) and prickly pear cactus (Opuntia spp., USDA zones 3-9, depending on species and cultivar) are great examples.
+More common varieties, like red cap cactus, also called a ruby ball cactus for its obvious red flowered top (Gymnocalycium mihanovichii, USDA zones 11-12), the bunny ears cactus (Opuntia microdasys, USDA zones 9-12), pincushion cactus (Mammillaria spp., USDA zones 8-11, depending on species), and hedgehog and rainbow cactus (Echinocereus spp., USDA 9-11), can live indoors with access to light and are popular choices for house plants.

 Cactus Life Cycle

-Depending on the cactus, the life span of cacti can reach 200 years.
+Depending on the cactus species, the life span of cacti can reach 200 years.
 Flowering and fruit cacti produce seeds, with some producing a million seeds to spread.
 They are categorized as angiosperms and have both male and female parts for reproduction.
-Cacti grow slower than other flowering plants, but their life cycle and means of pollination are largely the same.
+Generally, cacti grow slower than other flowering plants, but their life cycle and means of pollination are largely the same.
 If you properly care for your cactus, it may outlive you!